Bill proposes $1,000 increase in Mississippi teacher pay

-Mississippi legislators are making their opening bid on an increase in teacher pay.
+Mississippi legislators are making their opening bids on an increase in teacher pay, although there may be sweeter offers to come.

 The House Education Committee on Thursday passed House Bill 1349 , which proposes $500 increases in teacher salaries for each of the next two years, for a total of $1,000.